hapax/hapax.github.io/_posts/2019-07-29-psychology-time.md

-(These faulty demiurges are partially inspired by Greg Egan's ["dust theory"](https://www.gregegan.net/PERMUTATION/FAQ/FAQ.html), featuring in his novel *Permutation City*.
+(These faulty demiurges are partially inspired by Greg Egan's ["dust theory"](https://www.gregegan.net/PERMUTATION/FAQ/FAQ.html), featured in his novel *Permutation City*.
-The use of demiurges has a similar flavour to Augustine's argument against duration in the *Confessions*.)
+These demiurges have a similar flavour to Augustine's argument against duration in the *Confessions*.)

 ## Brain states and sensations